Praise

 by Vince Wright | November 21, 2021 | 11:59 am

 Hezekiah Walker is an American Gospel artist and head pastor of Love Fellowship Tabernacle in New York.
-Beginning with his career in 1985, he released 15 albums, with some under the name “Hezekiah Walker & The Love Fellowship Crusade Church Choir”, which has a more hop-hop flair to it.
+Beginning with his career in 1985, he released 15 albums, with some under the name “Hezekiah Walker & The Love Fellowship Crusade Church Choir”.
 These include:

 • I’ll Make It (1987)